War and Peace: Composition history

-Tolstoy began writing War and Peace in 1863, the year that he finally married and settled down at his country estate.
-In September of that year, he wrote to Elizabeth Bers, his sister-in-law, asking if she could find any chronicles, diaries or records that related to the Napoleonic period in Russia.
-He was dismayed to find that few written records covered the domestic aspects of Russian life at that time, and tried to rectify these omissions in his early drafts of the novel.
-The first half of the book was written and named "1805".
+Tolstoy began writing War and Peace in 1863, the year that he married and settled down at his country estate.
+In September of that year, he wrote to Elizabeth Bers, his sister-in-law, asking if she could find any chronicles, diaries, or records from the Napoleonic period in Russia.
+He was dismayed to find that there were few written records of Russian domestic life from that time and tried to rectify these omissions in early drafts of the novel.
+The first half of the book was named "1805".
 During the writing of the second half, he read widely and acknowledged Schopenhauer as one of his main inspirations.
 Tolstoy wrote in a letter to Afanasy Fet that what he had written in War and Peace is also said by Schopenhauer in The World as Will and Representation.
 However, Tolstoy approaches "it from the other side."

 The first draft of the novel was completed in 1863.
 In 1865, the periodical Russkiy Vestnik (The Russian Messenger) published the first part of this draft under the title 1805 and published more the following year.
 Tolstoy was dissatisfied with this version, although he allowed several parts of it to be published with a different ending in 1867.
 He heavily rewrote the entire novel between 1866 and 1869.
 Tolstoy's wife, Sophia Tolstaya, copied as many as seven separate complete manuscripts before Tolstoy considered it ready for publication.
 The version that was published in Russkiy Vestnik had a very different ending from the version eventually published under the title War and Peace in 1869.
 Russians who had read the serialized version were eager to buy the complete novel, and it sold out almost immediately.
-The novel was immediately translated after publication into many other languages.
+The novel was quickly translated after publication into many other languages.